-Written by Samuel Cox
+Written and photographs by Samuel Cox

 As a wildlife photographer and lover of all things wild, I try my best in every given scenario to photograph what I’m seeing.
 I love sharing those experiences and using the stories of my sightings to inform, build awareness and appreciation of the animals and environments I’m so enthralled with.